 Instead, make the process your focus.
 Weight loss is a side effect of treating your body right by making better choices.
 Take your measurements, a better indicator of progress than weight, and remeasure every 4-6 weeks.

 Much like fitness, if your resolution is to eat better, pick 1-2 specific things to change about your diet.

-If your resolution is to get organized, focus on one area of your life and one new system at a time.
+If your resolution is to get organized, focus on one area of your life, and one new system at a time.

-Making extreme and drastic resolutions is incredibly enticing, you see yourself 50 pounds lighter by Valentine’s Day or cooking vegan for your entire family every night of the week.
+Making extreme and drastic resolutions is incredibly enticing.
+You see yourself 50 pounds lighter by Valentine’s Day, or cooking vegan for your entire family every night.
 Oh, how healthy you will be!
 But if there’s one constant in adopting new habits, it’s consistency.
-The change(s) you make in 2016 may be small, but doing them consistently will give you big rewards.
+The change(s) you make in January may be small, but doing them consistently will give you big rewards.

 If you want assistance in determining an approachable resolutions, or would like help creating and sticking to a plan to get you there, I would love to work with you.
 Reach out at firstname.lastname@example.org today and together we will make your goals a reality!